sasjs/sasjs.io/docs/vscode.md

 You can also auto-format your SAS code by right-clicking and selecting 'format':

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y_81mOz-bC0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+The SASjs VS Code extension is MIT Open Source and free for commercial use.

 ### Gremlins Tracker